akbarjorayev/quran/README.md

 2. Make your contributions.
 3. Submit a pull request.

-## Get Started
-1. Explore the Quran in the `quran` directory.
-2. Join our community discussions in the Issues section.

 ## Contributors
 We appreciate all contributions!
 Thank you to our contributors.